xak2000/nomad/website/source/docs/job-specification/job.html.md

 ---
 layout: "docs"
-page_title: "job Stanza - Job Specification"
+page_title: "job Block - Job Specification"
 sidebar_current: "docs-job-specification-job"
 description: |-
-  The "job" stanza is the top-most configuration option in the job specification.
+  The "job" block is the top-most configuration option in the job specification.
 A job is a declarative specification of tasks that Nomad should run.
 ---

-# `job` Stanza
+# `job` Block

 <table class="table table-bordered table-striped">
   <tr>